Central Orchestration & Governance

 Key Principle

-This layer does not replace OpenStack or OpenShift.
+This layer does not replace OpenStack, VMware, Proxmox, Hetzner, or OpenShift.

 It coordinates them.